Carl the Death Driver

 So Far: In the wake of Carl’s unexpected death, a mysterious vehicle bearing the license plate “LUVCARL” emerged from his garage and began terrorizing the neighborhood.
 What started as seemingly random acts of mischief quickly escalated into increasingly dangerous behavior.
 After destroying public property and drawing the attention of thrill-seeking teens, LUVCARL’s erratic actions culminated in a lethal cascade of collisions.
 Now, as we delve deeper into the story, we begin to uncover the complex history that shaped the events leading to this point.

-Annette was lovely.
-A young research scientist involved in nanoparticle fabrication; Annette fell in love with Carl as an undergrad in San Diego.
-He was in his third year of a prestigious bioengineering program and she was completing her degree in chemical engineering with plans for a master’s.
+At that time, Annette was as an undergrad in San Diego.
+She was completing her degree in chemical engineering with plans for a masterโs.
+Carl was also an undergrad and halfway through his third year of a prestigious bioengineering program.
 They first met at a midnight coffee klatsch in front of the Geisel Library.
 What began as a chance encounter during a late-night study break, evolved into regular afternoons and evenings together on the quiet floors of the library.
-Annette went onto Caltech in Pasadena for her Master of Science in Chemistry while Carl remained in San Diego for a fifth year at UCSD.
+Six months after their chance meeting, Annette went onto Caltech in Pasadena for her Master of Science in Chemistry while Carl remained in San Diego to complete his five year program at UCSD.
 Their relationship not only endured but flourished with travel up and down the I-5.
-For two years they were 120 miles apart and together every other weekend and throughout every break.
-When Annette completed her thesis and landed her first position outside of Los Angeles, Carl passed on a partial scholarship award toward a specialized master’s program for tissue engineering and regenerative medicine.
-He followed Annette into the beginning of a career path and found his first work with a subcontractor supplier to a medical device group headquartered up in San Francisco.

 The company Annette worked with had little competition in some of the earliest breakthroughs in particle synthesis with real application across a multitude of industries.
-She was positioned within a prized group and as the company was experiencing exponential growth, most members of Annette’s department eventually became leading figures of the company.
+She was positioned within a prized group and as the company was experiencing exponential growth, most members of Annetteโs department eventually became leading figures of the company.
 She was handsomely rewarded, and on her own, Annette could afford the down payment on the starter home she had her eye on.
 But she yearned to make this milestone purchase together with Carl, seeing it as another building block of their shared future.
 Annette knew it would have to wait until he could make more regular contributions to their joint savings.
 Those were his conditions not hers.
 Annette did not want Carl to feel bad about his infrequent additions to their pooled house money.
 So over time, she was careful to only match what Carl could contribute and placed the rest in a separate savings account.

-Carl never regretted his decision to forego a higher degree.
-He was with a steady business enjoying ongoing growth and doing great things for the client company in San Francisco.
-They were dynamic and highly innovative, involved in cutting edge biotech and breakthrough neuroscience endeavors under their own brand name with a deep pocketed distribution partner.
-Carl’s frustration arose from being steered away from operations involving exotic developments that matched his talent and personal passion, only to be placed within a group that barely saw the light of day, yet served as the backbone profit center to the entire company.
-This group was a medical billing operation made possible through computing technology transcending the private service sector in the 1970s.
-While Carl was attending university, computer science was nonexistent as an area of study.
-Yet Carl and a few classmates had access to minicomputers to test drive theories involving considerable batches of computations.
+While Carl was attending university, computer science was a rare and emerging field of study.
+Yet Carl and a few classmates had access to an expensive and bulky minicomputer hidden away in a secure technology annex of the schoolโs mathematics department.
+After hours and unbeknownst to the departmentโs faculty, Carl and his buddies camped in the annex multiple times each week to test drive theories and models involving considerable batches of computations.
 By necessity they became self-taught programmers in one of the earliest high-level programming languages, FORTRAN.
 Over decades, Carl would become a self-trained expert in other programming languages including C++ and Java.
-When Carl revealed this other talent in an effort to help a colleague resolve a discovered defect in the company’s medical billing software, he was loaned out to that sector of the company.
-There he remained as a captive employee deemed as too vital to depart and his temporary stay became permanent.
+When Carl revealed this other talent in an effort to help a work colleague resolve a discovered defect in the companyโs medical billing software, he was loaned out to the highly secure confines of Central Collections.
+There he remained as a captive employee deemed as too vital to depart and his temporary stay ultimately became permanent.

 As the couple moved into their early thirties, their bond became stronger.
 They continued to embrace their city life, the culture that surround them, and their ongoing career growth.
 Each was seen as a critically valuable talent within their respective company.
 The family dream that had eluded them for years was revisited when Annette experienced occasional abdominal pains along with bouts of fatigue and nausea.
 Her menstrual cycle was always highly irregular and had been nonexistent for months.
-Annette did not want to present this possibility to Carl until she was certain.
-Hiding her excitement over morning breakfast, Annette took the day off from work to take a long walk through the park and reflect before she stepped into her doctor’s office.
+Annette did not want to present the possibility to Carl until she was certain.
+Hiding her excitement over morning breakfast, Annette took the day off from work to take a long walk through the park and reflect before she stepped into her doctorโs office.

 When Annette was initially diagnosed with stage III ovarian cancer, she was 34 years old.
 Before the exploratory surgery and the biopsies that confirmed the spread into her abdominal cavity and lymph nodes, Annette had many weeks of waiting filled with both hope and despair.
 Between the initial blood tests for tumor markers and the definitive diagnosis that came with surgery and pathological analysis of tissue samples, their life was in disarray.
 In these weeks, Carl could not process the worst and maintained a high degree of denial along with escape through work and self-made projects around the apartment.
 Annette experienced stifling anxiety.
 She did envision the worst and needed to do something that allowed her to express control and a degree of self-determination.
 Annette accessed her secret savings intended for the down payment of a family home and put the funds toward the purchase of a new car for Carl.